Our Comprehensive Guide To The 7 Types Of Acne: Causes + How To Treat Each

 How to treat it:

 - Aloe vera: Don't scoff just yet.
 Not only is aloe vera chock-full of anti-inflammatory vitamins, enzymes, minerals, and amino acids to soothe angry papules, but it also contains natural salicylic acids to help unplug the acne at the source.
-Plus, aloe has some antimicrobial properties: In fact, aloe used topically in combination with tretinoin cream (a prescription-strength retinoid) was found to be effective in treating inflammatory and noninflammatory acne.
+Plus, aloe has some antimicrobial properties: In fact, aloe used topically in combination with tretinoin cream (a prescription-strength retinoid) was found to be effective in treating inflammatory and noninflammatory acne3.

 - Benzoyl peroxide: "It kills the acne-causing bacteria, P. acnes, that lives within our hair follicles, and it also helps to break up and remove dead skin cells that clog our pores," explains Rodney.
 That makes the acid especially helpful for angry papules—it technically can help with comedonal acne (like we mentioned above), but it's mainly hailed for shrinking inflammatory pimples.

 - Tea tree oil: Tea tree oil has antimicrobial properties and is capable of lowering levels of acne-causing bacteria on the skin when applied to acne lesions.
-In fact, one double-blind placebo-controlled study found that a 5% tea tree oil gel blend was an effective treatment for mild to moderate acne.
+In fact, one double-blind placebo-controlled study found that a 5% tea tree oil gel blend was an effective treatment for mild to moderate acne4.
 Plus, tea tree oil is also anti-inflammatory, which means it has the ability to "soothe and relieve irritated, itchy, red, swollen skin," says board-certified dermatologist Marina Peredo, M.D., about the ingredient.
 Just make sure to always dilute the potent essential oil with a carrier—you never want to apply it directly to the skin.

 Again, papules often turn into pustules: When the red papule forms a white, pus-filled head, you now have a tender pustule.
 People often mistake this white head as, well, a "whitehead," but in clinical derm-speak, those are two very different things.
 It might feel tempting to squeeze the pimple as soon as you see this head forming, but do try to hold off.
 Self-surgery is not a good idea—best to see a professional for extractions.